DE-RSTC: A rational secure two-party computation protocol based on direction entropy

-\textbf{Proof.} In each round of information exchange, players judge the amount of information transferred based on their channel capacity.
-More concretely, in round $t\in\left\{1,2,\cdots,n\right\}$, if players $P_1$ and $P_2$ do not try to adjust their strategies (or will not maliciously terminate the exchange of information).
-That is, both $p$ and $q$ are constant.
-In addition, we obtain the utility function as shown in Table \ref{tab:Utility of players.}.
-Meanwhile, we combine Fig. \ref{fig:The process of secret exchange} to get the following three situations:
+\textbf{Proof.} Since both players reach the Nash equilibrium when the channel capacity is reached.
+At the same time, their utility is maximized when they reach the channel capacity.
+In the secret exchange phase, players judge the amount of information transmitted according to their own channel capacity.
+In each round of information exchange, players judge the amount of information transferred based on their channel capacity.
+Specifically, we obtain the utility function as shown in Table \ref{tab:Direction entropy and utility of players.}. to get the following three situations:

-Case 1: When $C(q)>D(p)$, it means that the probability of player $P_2$ choosing $C$ is greater than the probability of player $P_1$ choosing $C$ during the $t\in\left\{1,2,\cdots,n\right\}$ round of information interaction.
+Case 1: When $M(q)>N(p)$, it means that the probability of player $P_2$ chooses $C$ is greater than the probability of player $P_1$ chooses $C$ during the $t\in\left\{1,2,\cdots,n\right\}$ round of information interaction.
 Overall, the mutual information of the player $P_2$ is greater than the mutual information of the player $P_1$, that is, the utility of the player $P_2$ is greater than the utility of the player $P_1$.
 At this time, player $P_2$ regards the information delivered by player $P_1$ as incorrect information, and $P_2$ terminates the protocol.

-Case 2: When $C(q)<D(p)$, it means that the probability of player $P_2$ choosing $C$ is less than the probability of player $P_1$ choosing $C$ during the $t\in\left\{1,2,\cdots,n\right\}$ round of information interaction.
+Case 2: When $M(q)<N(p)$, it means that the probability of player $P_2$ chooses $C$ is less than the probability of player $P_1$ chooses $C$ during the $t\in\left\{1,2,\cdots,n\right\}$ round of information interaction.
 Overall, the mutual information of the player $P_1$ is greater than the mutual information of the player $P_2$, that is, the utility of the player $P_1$ is greater than the utility of the player $P_2$.
 At this time, player $P_1$ regards the information delivered by player $P_2$ as incorrect information, and $P_1$ terminates the protocol.